Novant8/svt-web-demonstrator/README.md

 ### CWE-79: Improper Neutralization of Input During Web Page Generation ("Cross-site Scripting", XSS) - Stored

-1. Use `netcat` to create a service listening on port 4242 of the attacker's machine:
+1. Use `netcat` to create a service listening on port 4242 of the attacker's machine by executing this short shell script:
     ```shell
     while true; do nc -lvp 4242; echo '\n'; done
     ```